minostro/minostro.github.io/_posts/2016-10-17-adt-and-data-structures.markdown

 efficient use of the computer’s resources.
 Arrays, Single Linked Lists, Doubly Linked Lists, and others, are natural candidates to implement the Queue ADT.
-The following is an implementation, written in Erlang, of the Queue ADT using the Array Data Structure:
+The following is an implementation, written in Erlang, of the Queue ADT using the a tuple that contains two lists:

 {% gist 73eea58737720b99417f6bbfa185242a signature.erl %}